 I have a hunch that a greater degree of explicit awareness of these things may support learners in their attempts to ‘seal’ what they learn with the ultimate conscious recognition of what, how, why, and THAT they’ve learned it.
 Only then, perhaps, can learned items/clusters be ‘put away’ into sub-/unconsciousness while remaining within the conscious performative repertoire just like the native speaker….
 Excusing my surely inadequate powers of description and explanation here, I’d be thrilled to hear any of your thoughts regarding this and thank you for being here! 🙂

-Isn’t the internet amazing…none but the one and only Jack C. Richards responded to my comment at some length (and called it ‘interesting’).
+Booya, he did reply.
+Isn’t the internet amazing?
+The one and only Jack C. Richards responded to my comment at some length (and even called it ‘interesting’).
 Yay internet!
 This was his reply:

 “Your interesting comment touches on a number of issues, including feedback and inductive versus deductive learning.

 The development of grammatical competence is a gradual and lengthy process, during which learners make use of a variety of sources of input about the nature of English and their use of English.
 Some of this is the feedback learners receive about their performance.

 Two important issues are: (1) How can the learner become aware of errors in his or her own production, and (2) What kind of instructional techniques are likely to be most effective in helping remove fossilized errors?
 Suggestions for addressing the first question involve learners becoming active monitors of their own language production through listening or viewing recordings of their own speech or through having others monitor their speech for fossilized errors in focused listening sessions.
 The second question raises the issue of error correction: What kinds of errors should be corrected, when and how?
 Current approaches to grammar in language teaching today vary from those that can be referred to as ‘grammar first’ to those that can be characterized as ‘grammar last’, as well as a range of positions in between.